veetil/llama-models/README.md

 **Note:**
 To do : The script currently prints <|eot_id|><|finetune_right_pad_id|>.. in the response.
 Please ignore or filter these out as work around.

 Dependency - datasets module.
 ```
 pip install datasets
 ```

 This prototype has only been tested on a single A100 GPU and has not been optimized for runtime or memory usage.
 Multi-GPU parallelism and tensor parallelism have not been validated.
-Only tested on Llama 3.1 8b model which does not support vision.
+Only tested on Llama 3.1 8B Instruct which does not support vision.
 The provided script demonstrates how to use the model for GSM8K evaluation.
 This prototype is intended solely for research purposes and benchmarking.